-Before diving into the paint stripping process, it's essential that you have the right equipment and space to get the job done.
-Start by clearing the intended work space of any obstacles, ensure nearby surfaces are appropiatley protected and make sure the area is well ventilated.
+Before starting the paint stripping process, it's essential that you have the right equipment and space to get the job done.
+Start by clearing the intended work space of any obstacles, ensure nearby surfaces are appropriately protected and make sure the area is well ventilated.

 Gather together all the necessary materials, such as: sandpaper, paint strippers or a heat gun, depending on your chosen method.
 Before you begin, make sure that you are dressed appropriately and consider wearing a protective mask and safety goggles.